plribeiro3000/jazz_fingers/README.md

 ## Usage

-Ruby 2.0.0+, Rails 3 or 4 only.
+Ruby 2.0.0+.
 Add to your project Gemfile:

 ```ruby
 group :development, :test do